zotroneneis/zotroneneis.github.io/_pages/about.md

 I am especially interested in
 a) The application of machine learning algorithms in health care
 b) The study of privacy-preserving machine learning
 c) Understanding more about the inner functioning of machine learning algorithms

+In my free time I enjoy kickboxing, improving my productivity, [reading](http://alpopkes.com/reading_list/) and meditating.

 My path to machine learning
 ======